 1. The Parents Must Have a Good Working Relationship

 If divorcing parents do not have a good working relationship, then bird’s nest custody simply will not be an option.
-With bird’s nest custody, divorced parents will interact regularly, they will make decisions that impact one another, and they will spend time living in the same home.
+With bird’s nest custody, divorced parents will interact regularly, make decisions that impact one another, and spend time living in the same home.
 As a result, a good threshold evaluation for determining whether bird’s nest custody might make sense is whether the parents would likely be able to co-parent successfully.
 We covered considerations for successful co-parenting in a previous article.

 2. The Parents Must Be Able to Afford a Third Home